SHROUDSOURAV/pwncollege/Playing With Programs/Dealing with Data/Study/Base64.md

 - The binary data is split into 6 bit chunks from the left to right.
 - 64 characters are there so the encoding is done as per the base64 mapping
 - The **last chunk** doesn't have 6 bit.
 So to signify this the last bit will produce the `==` sign.
 Each `=` sign for each missing bit.
 Since there were **2 bits** missing for the last chunk out of 6 bit so filled with double `==` sign.
+- Each character in base64 consumes 6 bits.
+The `=` sign is for the extra bits.
+Each `=` sign takes 2 bits.